auth0/Guardian.Android/docs/SDK.md

     String getAlgorithm(); // maybe we can leave this out if we will always use the default String getSecret(); // base32 encoded secret, as it is on the QR

+    //
-    // Device class is the same from API client, includes id, name, localIdentifier and gcmToken Device getDevice();
+    // Data from Device class (API client) includes id, name, localIdentifier and gcmToken
+    //

+    /**
+     * This is the actual id of the enrollment on guardian server */
+    String getDeviceId();

+    /**
+     * The identifier of the physical device, for debug/tracking purposes */
+    String getDeviceLocalIdentifier();

+    /**
+     * The name to display to the user whenever it has to choose where to send the push notification
+     * or at the admin interface for example if the user want's to delete one enrollment */
+    String getDeviceName();

+    /**
+     * The GCM token for this physical device, required to check against the current token and
+     * update in case it's not the same.
+Needs to be up-to-data for the push notifications to work.
+     */
+    String getGCMToken();

+    /**
-    // Token used to authenticate when updating or deleting (unenrolling) the device data String getDeviceToken();
+     * The token used to authenticate when updating the device data or deleting the enrollment */
+    String getDeviceToken();
 }
 ```